devkhullar/Phys-2130-lab/README.md

 # Phys-2130-lab
 This respository hosts all the code that I wrote for the course Phys 2130 -- Waves, Optics and Sound.

-I am an advocate for open reproducibility of science and so all my code can be accessed through Binder.